 RMIT is upgrading Enrolment Online in a staged rollout.
-This means you’ll see changes to content, processes and user experience over five releases from November 2025 until 2027.
+You’ll see changes to content, processes and the overall user experience over five releases from November 2025 until 2027.

-Here’s what’s planned (this page will be updated as plans are finalised):
+The below timeline will be updated as plans are finalised.

-The homepage has been redesigned for an improved user experience, with a refreshed look and a new tile menu.
-The new structure and navigation will make it easier for you to find what you’re looking for, and the look of the existing pages has also been updated.
+The homepage has been redesigned with a refreshed look, improved navigation and a new tile menu.
+The structure makes it easier to find what you need, and existing pages have been visually updated.

 Release 3 (targeted in 2026)

-The ‘Manage Study’ pages will be redesigned for an improved enrolment experience.
+Selected pages in ‘Manage Study’ will be redesigned for an improved enrolment experience.
+Remaining pages in the ‘Personal Details’ section will also be updated.

 Release 4 (targeted in 2026)